TakaraKagei/Vscore_7QVP/README.md

 The operations—including file loading, chain ID and atomic coordinates extraction—are **hardcoded** and therefore not generalized for any other PDB file.

+And I have adapted the original file’s(7qvp.cif) layout to facilitate specific calculations.